Physics of the Cosmos

 • Promote Open Dialogue: The program initiates discussions on prominent challenges that students face in today's STEM professional landscape.

-• Nurture Professional Growth: The program will access key topics pertaining to issues surrounding Imposter Syndrome, Career Navigation, Conference Participation, Cultural Inclusivity, and Accessibility.
-The program addresses intersectionality of these topics with scientific and mathematical skills and other professional scientific skills.
+• Nurture Professional Growth: The program will access key topics pertaining to navigating a career in science including the acquisition of relevant scientific and mathematical skills and other professional scientific skills.

 • Broaden Horizons: The program creates exposure and opportunities for students to develop relationships with professionals from a range of space science disciplines in academia, government, and private industry.
 The program facilitates participation in space science professional society conferences, such as the American Astronomical Society meetings.